Scaramouche (1923 film): Production

 Scaramouche was an elaborate and unwieldy production that suffered from delays and cost overruns.
+Rex Ingram secured the rights to Rafael Sabatini's 1921 novel in September 1922, just after the release of The Prisoner of Zenda, a film he also directed and produced.
+Pre-production of Scaramouche took seven months.
+It was screenwriter and future director Willis Goldbeck first screenplay.

-Ingram had secured the rights to Sabatini's novel in September 1922 and worked on the project for seven months before the cameras rolled.
-Extensive outdoor sets, representing 18th-century Paris, were built both on the Metro lot and at a separate site in the San Fernando Valley, and 1,500 extras were used.
-An experimental sequence was shot in Technicolor, and the Technicolor company paid for the expense of this experiment; the sequence proved unsatisfactory, and it was discarded.
+David Sharpe, a stunt performer who had played along fencing master Fred Cavens in Douglas Fairbanks's Robin Hood (1922), was hired for the fight choreography.
+Extensive outdoor sets by Harold Grieve representing 18th-century Paris were built on the Metro Pictures' backlot and in the San Fernando Valley, with up to 1,500 background actors.
+An experimental sequence was shot in Technicolor but proved unsatisfactory and was discarded.
+The Technicolor company paid for the expense.

 Release

 Scaramouche was given a prestigious 22-unit roadshow release upon its completion in 1924.
 The film was financially successful in the United States and broke box-office records in Paris and London.

 Home media

 Since March 24, 2009, it has been available on DVD from the Warner Archive Collection.